-I recognize the trust you placed in me when you selected me as your surgeon.
-I assure you that your entire care team at Orthopedic ONE will work hard to ensure the best possible outcomes and experience.
+We recognize the trust you placed in us and assure you that your entire care team at Orthopedic ONE will work hard to ensure the best possible outcomes and experience.
 Our goal is to improve your range of motion and help you return to an active lifestyle, while decreasing painful symptoms you may have had prior to surgery.

 You are also an important member of your care team.
-In my many years as an Orthopedic Surgeon, I can tell you that one of the most important influences in reaching these goals to optimal recovery is when patients are educated and engaged in their care and therapy.
+One of the most important influences in reaching these goals to optimal recovery is when patients are educated and engaged in their care and therapy.